PacificBiosciences/sawfish/docs/user_guide.md

 ##### Copy-number segmentation track

 The final copy-number segmentation result for the given sample is provided in `copynum.bedgraph`, where the copy number value is listed in column 4.
-Not that any region segmented into the 'excluded' state will be represented as an uncovered gap in the region coverage.
+Note that any region segmented into the 'excluded' state will be represented as an uncovered gap in the region coverage.

+##### GC-bias corrected depth track

+The bigwig file `gc_bias_corrected_depth.bw` provides binned depth values enumerated from the sample alignment file and rescaled to correct for the GC-bias pattern inferred from the sample.

+This track can be especially useful to visualize and interpret CNV calls.
+Note that the copy number segmentation model does not directly operate on the values in this track -- instead it uses the original depth values together with the local GC-bias estimate for each bin.
+During segmentation, the GC-bias estimate is used to modify the expected depth rather than scaling the observed depth.

 ##### Depth track

-The depth bin values used as input to the segmentation process for each sample are provided in bigwig format in the file `depth.bw`.
-This track can be useful to visualize and interpret the CNV output.
+The binned depth values enumerated from the sample alignment file and used as input to the segmentation process are provided in bigwig format in the file `depth.bw`.

 ##### Minor allele frequency track